We launched in September 2017, bringing back to the Wargames 25mm scale market brands that have been lost for several years.

 Initially we are introducing the following ranges on our site: Pendragon and ‘Early’ Dixon figures, in addition to these we have the rights to QT, Amazon, and some SKT figures.
 Our aim is to bring these additional brands back to the market in the coming months.

 The ranges include many popular genres of Wargaming; from pre-historic (Dinosaurs and Bronze Age Europeans – shades of Raquel Welch?), through Classical History (Greece, Rome & their enemies; Alexander or Caeser perhaps?) to the Dark Ages, Medieval, Renaissance, Colonial (Zulus), World War 2, on to Pulp Action, Science Fiction and Fantasy.

 For the Dungeon Delvers amongst you we have Pendragon with Wizards, Monsters, treasure packs and Dwarves.
 The Early Dixon Range brings more Dwarves (& some Elves) and starts our historical ranges, with Chinese, Arab, Vikings, Medieval, Renaissance (including Flodden), Mongols, Moghuls, Huns, Avars, Pechenegs and baggage animals.

 In short order, we will be releasing our animals range, which are good for baggage, dinosaurs (remember Ms. Welch?), QT ‘Multipart 25’ range, which includes even more Dwarves and fills in many of the gaps in the Renaissance and Ancient periods.
-Finally, we move into the area of Pulp Action with our Zombies, the Santa Claus gang and the infamous Amazon Miniatures ‘Guns and Girls’.
+Finally, we move into the area of Pulp Action with our Zombies, the Santa Claws gang and the infamous Amazon Miniatures ‘Guns and Girls’.